alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 ```

-The new implementation should use the server code instead, in the server code `volumeserver` is the implementation agnostic server that's instantiated by every versioned client `volumeservervX` e.g.
+The new implementation should use the server code instead.
+In the server code, `volumeserver` is the implementation agnostic server that's instantiated by every versioned client `volumeservervX`.
+E.g.,

 ```go